FILM REVIEWS

 Tall, dark haired, and handsome, the 28-year-old Lee, who didn’t have a spectacular career up to this film, could have become a star had he lived.

-The film is based on James O’Barr’s comic strip, which has become a cult item since he began drawing it in the 1980s.
+The film is based on James O’Barr’s comic strip, which has become a cult item since he has begun drawing it in the 1980s.

 The Crow centers on a dark angel, Eric Draven (Lee) who rises from the dead to avenge a gang of criminals who had murdered him and his fiancée, Sarah (Rochelle Davis) on the evening of their wedding.
 But the movie is much more than a routine vengeance tale; it’s imbued with a bleak but romantic ambience that should appeal to younger, sophisticated viewers.